 - Prioritize your goals and pace your activities so that they are stretching yet not overbearing.

 - Simplify your life by getting rid of potential stressors.
-Notice those events and people who stress you out, and do something constructive to reduce worry and anxiety from your life.
-Rather, befriend people and perform meaningful activities that give you energy and build your optimism.
+Take note of those events and people who stress you out, and do something constructive to reduce worry and anxiety from your life.
+Befriend people and perform meaningful activities that give you energy and build your optimism.

 - Be patient and forgiving when you fall short of expectations and your standards.
 Learn from your mistakes and setbacks, and avoid meaningless debilitating guilt and self-criticism.
 Just start again and rely on your meaningful support system to encourage you forward.

-- Goal to pay attention to what your body, mind, and spirit are telling you.
+- Make it a goal to pay attention to what your body, mind, and spirit are telling you.
 Notice how your body feels, and respect your physical needs.
 Recognize when your thoughts turn meaningless; and distract your attention thinking and doing what is meaningful.
 Perceive your mental moods and attitude, and remind yourself of your meaningful existence and the purpose you are called by life to fulfill.

 - Take time off to rest and enjoy other important areas of your life.